 July 6th – The Gay Pride Parade

-As it is a protest event, instead of calling it “parade” it is called “demonstration”.
+As it’s a protest event, instead of calling it “parade” it’s called “demonstration”.
 The demonstration takes place from Atocha to Colón from 5:30 p.m. to midnight.

 Madrid Pride 2019 – Official Site

-Write down the name of these five squares, where will be staged a wide musical and cultural program:
+Write down the name of these five squares, where a wide musical and cultural program will be staged:

 - Plaza del Rey (Chueca)

 - Plaza Pedro Zerolo (Chueca)

 This year marks the 50th anniversary of the Stonewall riots, a series of demonstrations in New York against a system that persecuted homosexuals.
 These are known as the beginning of the claims of the LGBTIQ collective.